pi-plates/libpiplates/README.md

 ```

 ####Retrieve available boards for specific board type####
-This function return a list to available PI-Plates boards for a specified board type.
-The type can
+This function return a list to available PI-Plates boards for a specified board type. **Note** The function
-be following value:
+caller MUST free allocated resources returned by this function.
+The type can be following value:
 - 1 **PP_BOARD_TYPE_RELAY**
 - 2 **PP_BOARD_TYPE_DAQC**
 - 3 **PP_BOARD_TYPE_MOTOR**

-**Note** The function caller MUST free allocated resources returned by this function.
-Function Parameters:
+Function parameters:
 - **type** One of the predefied board types (RELAY=1, DAQC=2 or MOTOR=3)
-- **ppResult** Pointer to the list.
-Caller MUST free allocated resources.
+- **ppResult** Pointer to the board list.
 - **return** Number of boards in the list

 ```